janetechinc/coding-challenge/README.md

 2. The products to search and display are contained in the provided `products.json` file.

-3. We appreciate beautiful design and execution.
+3. We appreciate beautiful and readable code.

 4. Your design should be mobile friendly (i.e. responsive).